Whole Spelt Flour Gnocchi – Basic Recipe

 frozen gnocchi

-No Salt Don’t be surprised if salt is not listed among the ingredients, I cook without added salt.
-What, you don’t know yet?
+Without salt Don’t be surprised if salt is not listed among the ingredients, I cook without added salt.
+But how, don’t you know yet?
 Then… read this article of mine!
-And try to put some of my following tips into practice 😉 🙂
+And try to put into practice some of my following tips 😉 🙂

-– Gradually decrease the salt, your palate needs to get used to it slowly and shouldn’t notice the progressive reduction.
+– Gradually decrease the salt, the palate needs to get used to it slowly and should not notice the gradual reduction.

 – Use spices.
 Chili, pepper, curry, nutmeg, cinnamon, cloves, cumin…